cuweb/rds/.github/PULL_REQUEST_TEMPLATE.md

 _If no please add as many items as necessary under the "Unreleased" section of the changelog._

+## Have you made changes to dependencies?

+- [ ] Added
+- [ ] Updated
+- [ ] Removed
+- [ ] Combo of any of the above
+- [ ] No

+_If you've made changes to dependencies please note them here, adding if they've been added, removed or updated, including packages version where applicable._

 ## QA Instructions, Screenshots, Recordings

 _Please replace this line with instructions on how to test your changes, and if applicable add a note